SeleniumHQ/fluent-selenium/README.md

 ## Alternate boolean handling of missing elements.

-Normal operation is for FluentSelenium to throw 'FluentExecutionStopped' wrapping 'NoSuchElementException' for the root cause.
+Normal operation is for FluentSelenium to throw 'FluentExecutionStopped' wrapping WebDriver's 'NoSuchElementException' for the root cause.

-You can receive true/false instead like so:
+With 'has()' and 'hasMissing()' you can receive true/false instead of getting exceptions like so:

 ```java
 boolean isMissing = fwd.hasMissing().div(id("foo"))
 boolean isPresent = fwd.has().div(id("foo"))
 ```

+As mentioned before, Selenium 1.0 had an API function called 'isElementPresent'.
+With FluentSelenium we're getting close to that again, as 'has' and 'hasMissing' preceding a thing that should or should not be there, are functionally equivalent.

 # Monitoring